-Decembe r 31,

-1999

-Computer and office equipment 391 \$1,296 264 55

-Total property and equipment

-Property and equipment, net \$ 3,099 ====== \$1,042 =====
+Decembe r 31, 1999 Computer and office equipment Furniture and fixtures Leasehold improvements 391 \$1,296 264 55 Total property and equipment Less: Accumulated depreciation and amortization , , Property and equipment, net \$ 3,099 ===== \$1,042 ======

 Software Development Costs

 We account for software development costs in accordance with Statement of Financial Accounting Standards ("SFAS") No. 86, "Accounting for the Costs of Computer Software to be Sold, Leased or Otherwise Marketed."
 Our products include a software component.
 To date, we have expensed all software development costs because these costs were incurred prior to the products reaching technological feasibility.